 General.
 We provide software based computer enabled detection ("CED") products and solutions that use advanced signal processing software algorithms to detect and monitor objects in a designated field of view.
 Our technology analyzes signals from a sophisticated sensor and passes the information along to management systems, controllers or directly to users.
-Our core products, the Autoscope® Video Vehicle Detection System, RTMS® Radar Detection System and CitySync Automatic Number Plate Recognition ("ANPR") System, operate using our proprietary application software in conjunction with video cameras or radar and commonly available electronic components.
-Our systems are used by traffic managers primarily to improve the flow of vehicle traffic and to enhance safety at intersections, main thoroughfares, freeways and tunnels and by parking and toll managers and law enforcement officials to read license plates for various safety, security, access and enforcement ANPR applications.
+Our core products, the Autoscope® Video Vehicle Detection System, Autoscope® Radar Detection System and License Plate Recognition ("LPR") System, operate using our proprietary application software in conjunction with video cameras or radar and commonly available electronic components.
+Our systems are used by traffic managers primarily to improve the flow of vehicle traffic and to enhance safety at intersections, main thoroughfares, freeways and tunnels and by parking and toll managers and law enforcement officials to read license plates for various safety, security, access and enforcement LPR applications.

-Autoscope systems are sold to distributors and end users of traffic management products in North America, the Caribbean and Latin America by Econolite Control Products, Inc. ("Econolite"), our exclusive licensee in these regions.
-We sell CitySync systems to distributors and end users in North America.
-As described below, we changed our RTMS selling model in 2012.
+Autoscope® video and radar systems are sold to distributors and end users of traffic management products in North America, the Caribbean and Latin America by Econolite Control Products, Inc. ("Econolite"), our exclusive licensee in these regions.
+We sell LPR systems to distributors and end users in North America.
 We sell all of our systems to distributors and end users in Europe and Asia through our European and Hong Kong subsidiaries, respectively.
 The majority of our sales are to end users that are funded by government agencies responsible for traffic management or traffic law enforcement.